sahilFretron/myPush/scheduler-complete-doc.md

 ### 2.3 Action Data

 **Definition:**
-Action Data is a flexible metadata payload that provides additional context or parameters specific to the task's execution requirements.
+Action Data is a metadata payload that provides additional context or parameters specific to the task's execution requirements.
 It allows services to include custom information needed to process a task effectively.

 **Purpose:**
 - Provide service-specific metadata for task execution